-Every team will have four coaches; a head coach, an assistant coach, a bench coach and a GameChanger coach.
+Every team will have two to four coaches; a head coach, an assistant coach, a bench coach and a GameChanger operator.
 They will manage the day to day operations of the team and organize all team related events.
 They will also be responsible for collecting dues, securing all tournaments, and making travel arrangements.
 In addition to the regular coaches, our team of skills coaches will work with all of the boys during batting, bullpens, fielding and side sessions.

 DO THE COACHES GET PAID?

 Our advisory coaches and most managers receive compensation.
 Several managers and all staff are volunteers and do not.
 They all want to give back to the game that has given them so much.

 ARE THE COACHES CERTIFIED?

 All of our team managers and coaches must be concussion certified, CPR certified and have a background check run on them before they are permitted to participate in Swarm Baseball.

 WHAT IF I HAVE CONCERNS WITH THE TEAM – WHO SHOULD I SPEAK WITH?